-- a.
-The child's parent(s) are contacted and notified of their rights as required by the Individuals with Disabilities Education Act, the Ohio Revised Code and the State Board of Education Rules for the Education of Handicapped Children; and - b.
+- 1. The child's parent(s) are contacted and notified of their rights as required by the Individuals with Disabilities Education Act, the Ohio Revised Code and the State Board of Education Rules for the Education of Handicapped Children; and - 2.
 Arrangements are made to evaluate the child in cooperation with the parent(s).

-Drug Testing Program (7-12):
+Drug Testing Program (9-12):